menialfob/avr-deq-volume-control/README.md

 ### Prerequisites

-Make sure you have the following installed:
+Make sure you have the following:

 - Python 3.x
 - Required Python libraries, which can be installed via `pip` (see [Installation](#installation) below)
-- A compatible AV Receiver supporting DEQ and volume status monitoring
+- A marrantz or denon receiver
+- The IP address of the receiver

 ### Installation